genderkit/genderkit/_articles/laser-assisted-voice-adjustment.md

 While a variety of different approaches to increasing vocal pitch have been tried, there is currently little research into what the long term effects of these surgeries are, and how long the effects will last is unknown {% cite van2017effectiveness -l 244e4 %}.

 Voice surgery requires additional speech therapy after the surgery {% cite seal:2007 -l 194 %}.

+### What else might I want?

+[Thyroid chondroplasty]({% link _articles/thyroid-chondroplasty.md %}) is often carried out during surgeries that affect the voice - either to reduce the number of operations required, or because those surgeries would otherwise make the Adam's apple more apparent.

 ### References